UK economy grows slightly in second quarter

 It means the UK might not currently be in recession, as was predicted by the Bank of England earlier this month.

-The UK economy grew slightly over the second quarter after a previously predicted decline was revised by the Office for National Statistics.
+The UK economy grew slightly over the second quarter after a previously predicted decline was revised by the Office for National Statistics (ONS).

 It means that the UK might not currently be in recession, as was predicted by the Bank of England earlier this month.